 1-Know Thyself: What’s your personality type?

-According to Myers Briggs 16 Personalities Assessment, I am an INFJ, a 5w4 according to The Ennneagram.
-I am, without a doubt, a Rebel, according to The Four Tendencies, and an Outcast, according to the Do It Scared Assessment.
+According to Myers Briggs 16 Personalities Assessment, I am an INFJ.
+I am a 5w4 according to The Ennneagram.
+Without a doubt I am a total Rebel, according to The Four Tendencies.
+And last but not least, an Outcast, according to the Do It Scared Assessment.

-So, what does this prove, exactly?
-It basically proves what I have known all along throughout my life, that I am an introvert through and through.
+They all basically confirm to me what I have known all along throughout my life – that I am an introvert through and through.

 Schmoozing my way through a crowded room, making uncomfortable small talk with complete strangers, and buzzing about like a social butterfly, does not sound appealing to me whatsoever.
-Being able to connect with a person and having the opportunity to learn and share in their life’s purpose means much more to me.
+Being able to connect with, getting to know a person, and having the opportunity to learn and share in their life’s purpose means much more to me.

 2-Decide whether or not it is necessary